ElektraInitiative/libelektra/doc/tutorials/install-config-files.md

 The `install-config-file` tool makes using Elektra for a configuration file easier.
 Please refer to its man page for details on its syntax.

+It is especially useful in the context of package upgrades.
+In this case

+- `their` is the current version of the maintainer's copy of a configuration file,
+- `base` is the previous version of the maintainer's copy of the configuration file.
+- `our` is the user's copy of the configuration file, derived from `base`

 First of all, we create a small example configuration file.
 To do so, we first create a temporary file and store its location in Elektra.